-To ensure that the amount in the fund is used for the set purpose, sinking fund account is set as a custodial account.
+To ensure that the amount in the fund is used for the set purpose, the sinking fund account is set as a custodial account.
 The company makes the payment to the trustees, who then use the fund for the set objective.

 Sometimes, a company maintains one sinking fund for several debt obligations rather than creating separate for each debt.
-We also call such funds as aggregate or blanket sinking funds.
+We also call such funds aggregate or blanket sinking funds.
 The percentage of payment applied to each debt is predefined or is selected by the issuer.